Table of Contents

-If you're an active person or you hope to be one, you may prefer contact lenses over glasses.
-Contacts may also be a good choice for you if you just don't like the way glasses alter your appearance.
-(Learn more)
+If you are an active person or you hope to be one, you may prefer contact lenses over glasses.
+Contacts may also be a good choice for you if you just do not like the way glasses alter your appearance.

 Contact lenses come with an enhanced risk of infection, and some forms of glasses can protect your eyes from injury and damage.
-Glasses are also remarkably easy to take care of, and they can be less expensive than contacts, as there's no special solution to purchase for cleaning purposes.
-If you don't mind the look of glasses, they could be a better choice for you.
-(Learn more)
+Glasses are also remarkably easy to take care of, and they can be less expensive than contacts, as there is no special solution to purchase for cleaning purposes.
+If you do not mind the look of glasses, they could be a better choice for you.

 Your eye doctor can help you decide which option is right for you.
-No matter which tool you select, you'll need to stay in touch with your doctor to make sure your correction is appropriate.
-(Learn more)
+No matter which tool you select, you will need to stay in touch with your doctor to make sure your correction is appropriate.

 The Benefits of Contacts

 For some people, this hidden quality of contact lenses is an amazing benefit.
 These people may not like the way they look when they are wearing glasses, or they may not feel as though they are as attractive to others while wearing glasses as they are when they have a bare face.

 Contacts can also be remarkably easy to wear even during vigorous activity.
 As the insurer VSP points out, contacts do not bounce around or slip from the face while people are running or jumping.
 As a result, people who play sports often prefer to wear contact lenses, as they are able to fully participate in the game while wearing contacts without worrying about where their glasses are.